NbAiLab/notram/guides/creating_huggingface_dataset.md

 wc -l
 ```

 We will then split the train set in 1024 train chunks, each with 8547 lines.
-Giving 57 chunks on the validation and test set.
+Using the same chunk length on validation and test set gives us 57 chunks in each of these sets.

 ```
 split --numeric-suffixes=1 -a 4 --additional-suffix "-of-1024.json" -l 8547 nb_nn_balanced_shuffled_train.json "nb_nn_balanced_shuffled_train-shard-" &&